major66/tic-tac-toe-docler/README.md

     localhost:9000

 ## Installation Problems

+Please verify with the following command that you are running this project with PHP7

+    php -v

+If the version is anterior, you need to install php7.

 If you have any issues during your installation or for run the project or anything else, please let me know

     yohann.payrot@malinshopper.com